SchweizerischeBundesbahnen/scion-toolkit/docs/site/scion-design-tokens.md

 ## [SCION Toolkit][menu-home] > [@scion/components][link-scion-components] > SCION Design Tokens

-SCION provides a set of design tokens to enable consistent design and theming of SCION components.
-Design tokens are provided by the `@scion/components` SCSS module in the form of a light and dark theme.
-Applications can customize or replace the built-in themes.
+SCION provides a set of design tokens to enable consistent design of components of the SCION libraries.
+Design tokens are provided by the `@scion/components` SCSS module.

-A theme is a collection of design tokens.
-A design token defines a specific design aspect, such as color, spacing, etc. A token can have a different value per theme.
+An application can define a custom theme to change the default look of the SCION components.
+Multiple themes are supported.
+A theme is a collection of design tokens, defining specific design aspects such as colors, spacings, etc. A design token can have a different value per theme.

-An application typically loads this module in the `styles.scss` file.
+An application typically loads the SCSS module `@scion/components` in the `styles.scss` file.

 ```scss
 @use '@scion/components';